-2. After the topic is agreed on, you have to write a thesis proposal.
+After the topic is agreed on, you have to write a thesis proposal.
 The proposal is your personal project plan that contains the field of research, the theoretical background, the intended working program and your schedule.

 Please note: We highly recommend using LaTeX for writing your thesis.
 Even though you don't have experience with it yet, take this opportunity to learn it.
 We help you with all your questions.

-Also, check the forms provided by the examination office.
+Check the forms provided by the examination office.
 Fill out the form and arrange an appointment with the advisor (or send it via post).
 The advisor signs the form, and our secretary sends it to the examination office.

 We again provide LaTeX templates for writing the thesis.

 In the template, you will find some more information for your thesis project.

 7. Find the second examiner